vantage6/vantage6-workshop/episodes/chapter4.md

 - Be able to create a new organization using the vantage6 UI
 - Be able to create a new user using the vantage6 UI
 - Be able to create a new collaboration using the vantage6 UI
-- Be able to reset an api key for a node

 ::::::::::::::::::::::::::::::::::::::::::::::::